KPourgourides/UAVTrafficPy/README.md

 This concludes the usage walkthrough of the tool.

 ---

-## Contriubting to UAVTraffPy
+## Community contributions to UAVTraffPy
----

 All contributions, feedback, and questions are welcome!
 Please read below for specifics.
----

 ### Do you have a question?
 ---